openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 _inlined_description: _

-Draw a string s at position x,y.
+Draw a string s at position x,y
+Parameters:
+s String to draw
+x X position of string
+y Y position of string